HugoMendes98/graph-flow/docs/flow-git.md

 It is up to the team (or the reviewers of a **PR**) to define it.

 > Keep in mind that a _squash_ leaves a cleaner history,
 > but removes information about it.
+> It also can generate an incomplete CHANGELOG.

 ### After merging

-After merging, the branch must be deleted, unless the code is deployed.
+After merging, the branch must be deleted.
-In which case, manual tests must be performed on the server(s) **before** deleting the branch.
+In which case, manual tests must be performed on the server(s).
-If an error is found, then the _merge_ is revert.
+If an error is found, then the _merge_ is revert or a _fix_ branch is created.

 > The purpose of these manual tests is to ensure that the deployment worked
 > and that no obvious errors occur.